Vocal Stimming in Children with Autism: What You Need to Know

 How do you reduce vocal stimming?

-For situations where you need to reduce and redirect vocal stimming because it is causing harm to the individual or others around them, the first step is to find out the cause for it.
-(It’s important to make sure that the stimming or vocalizations aren’t caused by any medical issues or by a comorbid disability such as Tourette’s syndrome, which can cause vocal tics.)
+If you are in a situation where you need to reduce and redirect vocal stimming, the first step is to find out the cause for it.
+It’s important to make sure that the vocalizations or repeated phrases aren’t caused by any medical issues or by a comorbid disability such as Tourette’s syndrome, which can cause vocal tics.

 The reason for the behavior will affect what you can do - whether you go with it or need to adjust the environment.
-For example, if your child, teen, or student with autism is stimming because they are seeking sensory a specific input eg rocking for vestibular input, then attempting to reduce their back & forth movements won’t help.
-And if they are stimming to self-regulate because of too much sensory input, then adapting the environment or your own actions to reduce specific sensory inputs can reduce the need for stimming by helping them to feel calmer and more regulated.
-To quickly assess the sensory needs of your student or child with autism, complete my Sensory Preferences Checklist.
+For example, if your child, teen, or student with autism is stimming because they are seeking sensory a specific input then attempting to stop that input won’t work.
+If they are stimming to self-regulate because of too much sensory input, then adapting the environment, or your own actions, to reduce specific sensory inputs can reduce the need for stimming by helping them to feel calmer and more regulated.
+To help you assess the sensory needs of your student or child with autism, I’ve created an easy-to-use Sensory Preferences Checklist for you to download.

 Depending on the situation, other ways to reduce a child’s need for vocal stimming include: